John Ruskin: Fors Clavigera and the Whistler libel case

 In January 1871, the month before Ruskin started to lecture the wealthy undergraduates at Oxford University, he began his series of 96 (monthly) "letters to the workmen and labourers of Great Britain" under the title Fors Clavigera (1871–84).
 (The letters were published irregularly after the 87th instalment in March 1878.)
 These letters were personal, dealt with every subject in his oeuvre, and were written in a variety of styles, reflecting his mood and circumstances.
 From 1873, Ruskin had full control over all his publications, having established George Allen as his sole publisher (see Allen & Unwin).

 In the July 1877 letter of Fors Clavigera, Ruskin launched a scathing attack on paintings by James McNeill Whistler exhibited at the Grosvenor Gallery.
 He found particular fault with Nocturne in Black and Gold: The Falling Rocket, and accused Whistler of asking two hundred guineas for "flinging a pot of paint in the public's face".
 Whistler filed a libel suit against Ruskin, but Ruskin was ill when the case went to trial in November 1878, so the artist Edward Burne-Jones and Attorney General Sir John Holker represented him.
 The trial took place on 25 and 26 November, and many major figures of the art world at the time appeared at the trial.
 Artist Albert Moore appeared as a witness for Whistler, and artist William Powell Frith appeared for Ruskin.
 Frith said "the nocturne in black in gold is not in my opinion worth two hundred guineas".
 Frederic Leighton also agreed to give evidence for Whistler, but in the end could not attend as he had to go to Windsor to be knighted.
 Edward Burne-Jones, representing Ruskin, also asserted that Nocturne in Black and Gold was not a serious work of art.
 When asked to give reasons, Burne-Jones said he had never seen one painting of night that was successful, but also acknowledged that he saw marks of great labour and artistic skill in the painting.
 In the end, Whistler won the case, but the jury awarded damages of only a derisory farthing (the smallest coin of the realm) to the artist.
 Court costs were split between the two parties.
-Ruskin's were paid by public subscription organised by the Fine Art Society, but Whistler was bankrupt within six months, and was forced to sell his studio.
-The episode tarnished Ruskin's reputation, and may have accelerated his mental decline.
+Ruskin's were paid by public subscription organised by the Fine Art Society, but Whistler was bankrupt within six months, and was forced to sell his house on Tite Street in London and move to Venice.
+The episode tarnished Ruskin's reputation and may have accelerated his mental decline.
 It did nothing to mitigate Ruskin's exaggerated sense of failure in persuading his readers to share in his own keenly felt priorities.